harness/developer-hub/docs/continuous-integration/get-started/ci-subscription-mgmt.md

 ### Credit allowance by plan tier

+Plan credits can be consumed by all users within the account registered to run builds on Harness Cloud.

 Free plans receive 2000 free credits every month.
-Credits for Team and Enterprise plans are factored into the plan terms.
-These credits can be consumed by all users within the account registered to run builds on Harness Cloud.

-For free plans, any free credits that are unused at the end of the month expire automatically and do not roll over from one month to the next.
+Any free credits that are unused at the end of the month expire automatically and do not roll over from one month to the next.

-Customers on paid (**Team** or **Enterprise**) plans have the option to purchase extra credits, via credit packages.
+Customers on paid (**Team** or **Enterprise**) plans can purchase credits via credit packages.
 These purchased credits can be rolled over from one month to the next, but generally expire one year from the date the credit package was originally purchased, or, if you have signed an Order Form with Harness, the credits expire on the date stated on your Order Form.

 Harness notifies you when you are running low on build credits, and Harness can invoice in arrears for overages.
 For more information, go to [Credit overages (overuse)](#credit-overages-overuse).